MatthiasScholz/cos/modules/nomad/README.md

 ## consul_cluster_tag_key and -value

 The variables ```consul_cluster_tag_key``` and ```consul_cluster_tag_value``` are important for creating a running nomad-cluster using consul.
-These are required to be set correctly to ensure that the nomad-instances are able to find the consul-server instances and register themselves.
+These are required to be set correctly to ensure that the consul-agents (on the nomad instances) are able to find the consul-server instances and register themselves.

 ```consul_cluster_tag_key```: Defines the name of the tag which was used to tag the consul-server nodes.
 Usually this is ```consul-servers```.
 ```consul_cluster_tag_value```: Defines the value of the ```consul_cluster_tag_key``` that was used to tag the consul-server nodes.
 Usually this is the name of the consul-server instances.

-On each nomad instance there is a consul-agent that tries to find the consul-server instances for being able to register the nomad instances in order to form a nomad cluster.
+On each nomad instance there is a consul-agent that tries to find the consul-server instances for being able to form a consul cluster.

 If, for example, the consul-server EC2 instances are tagged with ```consul-server:my-consul-instance```, then ```consul_cluster_tag_key="consul-server"``` and ```consul_cluster_tag_value="my-consul-instance"```